Cliffy2000/basketball-ai/README.md

 ## Patch Notes
 ### 0.2.2
-Shifted logic so that arm-ball collision is disbaled when holding ball.
+- Shifted logic so that arm-ball collision is disbaled when holding ball.
-Fixed ball reset issues.
+- Fixed ball reset issues.
-Fixed a bug where the ball gets extra downwards velocity whne shooting.
+- Fixed a bug where the ball gets extra downwards velocity whne shooting.

 ### 0.2.1
-Added shooting of the ball towards the mouse direction.
+- Added shooting of the ball towards the mouse direction.

 ### 0.2.0
-Allowed releasing of the ball
+- Allowed releasing of the ball.

 ### 0.1.1
-Added functionality of ball change color on score.
+- Added functionality of ball change color on score.
-Added material for arm to allow stronger hits.
+- Added material for arm to allow stronger hits.

 ### 0.1.0
-First version of game is published.
+- First version of game is published.